jollytoad/deno_http_fns/docs/getting-started.md

 This creates and exports a complete Request -> Response handler for our app, serving the filesystem based routes first, and then fallback to static files, and eventually falling back to a default `Not Found` response.

+This `handler.ts` is module is where I'd add patterns that are too complex for filesystem routing.

 ### The production entry point